 Ilya is working on his PhD in Moscow State University and Russian Academy of Education.
 He received a Masters Degree in Psychology from the Lomonosov Moscow State University in 2012.
 Ilya is a researcher at the Developmental Behavioural Genetics Laboratory at the Psychological Institute of Russian Academy of Education, Moscow, since 2013.
 His scientific interests include the problems of gene-environment interactions in variety of phenotypes, but mostly cognitive abilities and intelligence and their psychophysiological correlates.
 In Russia he is actively involved in popularization of science with public lectures about neuroscience and behavioural genetics.

 Ivan Voronin graduated from Department of Psychology of Lomonosov Moscow State University with a specialist degree.
-He is a member of the Russian British Behaviour Genetics Laboratory in the Psychological Institute of Russian Academy of Education, Moscow.
+He is currently a PhD student at the Laboratory for Cognitive investigations and Behaviour Genetics at Tomsk State University.
+He is also working at the Laboratory of Developmental Behaviour Genetics of Psychological Institute of Russian Academy of Education, Moscow.
 Ivan is involved in the research on the sources of individual differences in various cognitive and non-cognitive human characteristics such as intelligence, specific cognitive functions, academic achievement, and personality traits.
-The goal of this PhD research was to estimate cross-cultural differences in genetic and environmental sources of individual differences of intelligence.
-Ivan's focus of scientific interest are statistical methods of data analysis as well as bioinformatics.
-In the UK, Ivan performed in the longitudinal twin study of the relationship between reading achievement and motivation.
+The goal of this PhD research is to estimate cross-cultural differences in genetic and environmental sources of individual differences of intelligence.
+Ivan’s focus of scientific interest are statistical methods of data analysis as well as bioinformatics.
+In the UK, Ivan is involved in the longitudinal twin study of the relationship between reading achievement and motivation.